kkguo/apkshellext/README.md

     - English
     - 中文
     - italiano (by Vince.
 M)
- - [x] :boom: NEW!!
-Support IPA (iOS app) icon display, it's still beta, needs a process to enable, [ Ask me for how to enable ](mailto:kkguokk@gmail.com) if you want to help to test.
  - [ ] Hook up adb function with namespace extension.
  - [ ] drag-drop to install / uninstall to phone